Naitreey/notes-and-knowledge/cs/bigdata/azkaban.rst

 - If proxy users are turned on, proxy users allows the project workflows to run as those users.
 This is useful for locking down which headless accounts jobs can proxy to.
 They are removed by clicking on the ‘Remove’ button once added.

+- supported permissions:

+  * ADMIN.
+Allows the user to do anything with this project, as well as add permissions and delete the project.

+  * READ.
+The user can view the job, the flows, the execution logs.

+  * WRITE.
+Project files can be uploaded, and the job files can be modified.

+  * EXECUTE.
+The user is allowed to execute, pause, cancel jobs.

+  * SCHEDULE.
+The user is allowed to add, modify and remove a flow from the schedule.